 Safety of the Apartment

-Plumbing is a Must Item on the List
+Plumbing is a Must Item to Check

-Are the Kitchen Appliances Good Shape?
+Are the Kitchen Appliances in Good Shape?

 Are the Electrical Outlets Functional?

-Are you Comfortable with the Living Space?
+Are You Comfortable with the Living Space?

 Is the Neighborhood Lifestyle Convenient for You?

 What you call home goes beyond the door of your unit.
 You want to feel as comfortable outside as you do inside of your unit.
 The community around you is part of your home and there is nothing as good as blending in fast without having a hard time.